 - pinch of salt

-- 1 cup (140 g) Kim's gluten free flour blend (or any flour blend with xanthan gum)
+- 1 cup (140 g) Kim's all purpose gluten free flour blend a store bought blend may be used, but hasn't been tested

 CINNAMON SUGAR MIXTURE: